Absence of wandering domains for some real entire functions with bounded singular sets: Introduction

-\begin{remark}[Remark 1] For the function $f(z)=\sinh(z)/z + a$, the hypotheses are satisfied for $A = [a,\infty)$. \end{remark} \begin{remark}[Remark 2] Usually, we think of the set $A$ as a union of one or finitely many curves to infinity (``hairs'' or ``dynamic rays'').
+Then $f$ has no wandering domains. \end{thm} \begin{remark}[Remark 1] For the function $f(z)=\sinh(z)/z + a$, with $a$ real and sufficiently large, the hypotheses are satisfied for $A = [a,\infty)$. \end{remark} \begin{remark}[Remark 2] Usually, we think of the set $A$ as a union of one or finitely many curves to infinity (``hairs'' or ``dynamic rays'' as constructed in \cite{strahlen} for a large class of functions).
 Assuming the existence of such a set of curves, the condition in the theorem then reduces essentially to the function-theoretic requirement that the tracts of the function $f$ over infinity are sufficiently thick along $A$.
-This condition tends to be automatically satisfied by explicit entire functions of finite order. \end{remark}
+This condition tends to be automatically satisfied by explicit entire functions of finite order. \end{remark} \begin{remark} We note that our result requires in no way that our functions depend on only finitely many parameters, such as in Sullivan's theorem.
+Indeed, the functions $f(z) = \sinh(z)/z + a$ naturally belong to an infinite-dimensional real-analytic parameter space. \end{remark}

-If $f\in\B$ is real---i.e., $f(\R)\subset\R$---with only real singular values, then it follows from the recent solution of the rigidity problem for real-analytic maps of the interval \cite{kss2,strienrigidity} that $f$ cannot have a wandering domain with a bounded orbit.
-(Compare \cite{rempe_vanStrien}.)
+If $f\in\B$ is real---i.e., $f(\R)\subset\R$---with only real singular values, then it follows from the recent solution of the rigidity problem for real-analytic maps of the interval \cite{kss2,strienrigidity} that $f$ cannot have a wandering domain with a bounded orbit (compare \cite{rempe_vanStrien}.)
 We can combine this with our method to obtain a more complete picture for a large class of such functions.

 \begin{thm} Let $f\in\B$ such that $S(f)\cup f(\R)\subset\R$.
 Furthermore, assume that there are constants $r,K>0$ such that

 whenever $x\in\R$ with $|x|>r$ and $|f(x)|>r$.
 Then $f$ does not have a wandering domain. \end{thm} \begin{remark} The analytic condition on $f$ is simply a reformulation of a geometric condition similar to the one in Theorem \ref{thm:mainescaping}; compare Theorem \ref{thm:log_der}. \end{remark}